 Tell us a little bit about yourself and your organisation

-What future trends do you think we’ll see over the coming months?
+What future trends do you think we’ll see over the coming months in the membership sector?

 Which organisations are leading the way in innovation?

 Well, I am biased, so I would inevitably say the Royal College of Psychiatrists!

 We decided to become a virtual organisation on 17 March, and were up and running – with all staff working from home – the next morning.

 We have migrated virtually all of our activities and services online, including delivering a fully digital exam – which trainee psychiatrists can sit from their living rooms, wherever they are in the world.